- Skip the long, long line and step inside one of Italy's biggest and most famous churches!

 - See the ancient workshop where Michelangelo carved his world famous statue of David, and amazing architectural triumphs from Arnolfo di Cambio, Giotto and Brunelleschi

-- Feel special with a guided tour and access to the Secret Terraces, not usually open to the public!
+- Feel special with a guided tour in English and get access to the Secret Terraces, not usually open to the public!

 The dazzling Duomo is Florence’s largest and most important church.
 Officially dedicated to the Virgin Mary, this architectural landmark - featuring Filippo Brunelleschi’s eye-catching red-tiled cap - is a feat of engineering unmatched in Italy since ancient times.
-If you're in Florence, seize the chance to bypass the crowds, skip the line and get a guided tour (including access to the Secret Terraces!)
+If you're in Florence, seize the chance to bypass the crowds, skip the line and get an English guided tour - plus access to the Secret Terraces!

 The dome that crowns the Duomo reinvented not only architecture, but language too.
 The word 'dome' in English comes from this very vaulted roof.
 If you’re feeling adventurous, a trip to the top of the lantern guarantees an amazing view of Florence looking out, as well as a close-up peek of Giorgio Vasari’s Last Judgment frescoes on the inside.